Holmfirth Town Centre Access Plan - November 2022 Update

 Opposite the entrance to the car park looks as if it’s moving from double yellow lines to single yellow lines.
 Is this the case and if so what times will it be possible to park there?
 It’s hard to see how this wouldn’t cause traffic problems even in the evening.
 The pavement next to it is also so narrow that it would potentially cause pedestrians problems as well.

-Louise A asked almost 3 years ago
+Louise A asked over 3 years ago

 Thank you for your question.
 I believe this is an error in the plans and I have passed this to the Highways design team to amend.
 Thank you for highlighting this.